pragmaxim-com/ergo-uexplorer/readme.md

   - rapid indexing speed
   - low memory requirements (designed for machines with 16GB)
   - limited querying possibilities (in comparison to RDBMS)
+  - shares the same model and schema as [Ergo explorer](https://github.com/ergoplatform/explorer-backend)
+  - resilient
+    - it primarily uses local node (mandatory for initial sync) with a fallback on peer network

 ## Chain Indexer